dhruvraj-singh-rawat/Duplito/README.md

 For program *input/output* please check *dataset file* in dataset directory of this *repository* for **input** and **result.csv** for the output on that dataset.

+## FAQ
+Q: Why this repository named Duplito ?

+Just Magneto in X-Men is able to attract all the **magnetic substances** towards himself, same way this program is able to attract all the **duplicate sample** and leaves only original samples in *result.csv*

 ## Built With